tardate/LittleArduinoProjects/ESP8266/micropython/GettingStarted/README.md

 [Adafruit guide](https://learn.adafruit.com/micropython-basics-how-to-load-micropython-on-a-board)
 make this pretty straight-forward!

 ### Programming Setup

-I'm using a [LEAP#194 DIYDevBoard](../../DIYDevBoard) to host the ESP-01 module, and a cheap [CH340G-based USB to UART adapter](https://www.aliexpress.com/item/CH340-module-USB-to-TTL-CH340G-upgrade-download-a-small-wire-brush-plate-STC-microcontroller-board/32354359382.html).
+I'm using a [LEAP#194 DIYDevBoard](../../DIYDevBoard/) to host the ESP-01 module, and a cheap [CH340G-based USB to UART adapter](https://www.aliexpress.com/item/CH340-module-USB-to-TTL-CH340G-upgrade-download-a-small-wire-brush-plate-STC-microcontroller-board/32354359382.html).
 With the
 [correct drivers installed](../../../notebook/arduino.md#arduinos-using-the-ch340g-serial-chip),
 it shows up in the tty device list.

-My host computer is running MacOSX.
+My host computer is running macOS.

 The notes below refer to switching flash mode and reset.
 These are DIP switches on the dev board.